diodiogod/comfyUI-Realtime-Lora/README.md

 - SDXL (any checkpoint) - tested with Juggernaut XL Ragnarok, base SDXL will work too
 - SD 1.5 (any checkpoint) - blazingly fast, ~2 mins for 500 steps on a 5090

+**Via Musubi Tuner (Recommended for Z-Image):**
+- Z-Image - faster training, smaller LoRA files, no diffusers dependency.
+Requires the de-distilled model for training, but trained LoRAs work with the regular distilled Z-Image Turbo model.

 **Via AI-Toolkit:**
 - Z-Image Turbo
 - FLUX.1-dev